-5 POWER's approach to assessing the MH cost estimates for the various projects was to prepare an

-6 independent cost estimate or adjust estimates that we have recently prepared for similar lines.
-The and climatology of Manitoba.
+5 POWER's approach to assessing the MH cost estimates for the various projects was to prepare an independent cost estimate or adjust estimates that we have recently prepared for similar lines.
+The adjustments are for escalation and differing conditions.
+For the project lines that are not designed, we used previous cost estimates for lines of the same voltage and adjusted them to account for the terrain and climatology of Manitoba.
 We expressed these costs on a per km basis, which is the approach used by Manitoba Hydro based on their recent project experience.
 We agree with this approach.
+Comparable cost estimates for 138 kV, 230 kV, and 500 kV lines are provided in Appendix E.